Billown Circuit: History

 Following the closure of the former RAF Station at Andreas to motorcycle racing in 1954, and to celebrate the success of George 'Sparrow' Costain and Derek Ennett at the 1954 Manx Grand Prix, the Southern Motor Cycle Club (SMCC) proposed that a motorcycle circuit be developed in the area around Castletown in the Isle of Man.

 The proposal for a "South TT" using roads around the new Castletown A5 by-pass and the Billown Mansion met with a lukewarm response, and an application for a grant of £500 for race expenditure was rejected by the Tynwald Race Committee in April 1955.
 A grant of £500 from local businesses, including T. H. Coleburn for a public address system, enabled the first Southern 100 road race event to be scheduled for July 1955 as a club-level race meeting.

 The Billown Circuit became a regional registered circuit in 1956 and a National Racing circuit in 1957, with a maximum of 45 entries per class.
 In 1988 a new race meeting was introduced with the Pre-TT Classic races, followed by the National Road Races in 1990.
 The re-introduction of two-stroke racing at the 2008 Isle of Man TT, with a Lightweight TT and Ultra-Lightweight TT race, used the Billown Circuit to host Isle of Man TT races as part of the 2008 National Road Race meeting.

 Speed and race records

-The lap record for the Billown Circuit is 2 minutes 10.176 seconds at an average speed of 117.541 mph set by Dean Harrison during the 2025 races.
-The current sidecar lap record, also set in 2025, stands at 103.281 mph, achieved by Ryan and Callum Crowe.
+The lap record for the Billown Circuit is 2 minutes 10.032 seconds at a lap speed of 117.663 mph set by Dean Harrison during the 2026 races.
+The current sidecar lap record, set in 2025, stands at 103.281 mph, achieved by Ryan and Callum Crowe.